ammarlodhi255/metadata-augmented-neural-networks-for-wild-animal-classification/README.md

 ## Usage and Dataset

 1. Preparing the dataset:
    - The dataset is collected from NINA Viltkamera dataset.
 It contains 170,000 sample images along with metadata from the [NINA website](https://viltkamera.nina.no/).
+The webscrapping code is located inside of the file [webscrapper.js](./webscrapper.js).
 Following is the NINA web interface.

    ![NINA_WEB_INTERFACE](./imgs/nina_web.png)